moneychien19/note-meta-blueprint-500-101/Takeaway/exam.md

   - You can add up to **25** ad accounts.
   - You can only add prepaid ad accounts to Business Managers if they're from certain locations.
   - You can't add an ad account which has already been added to another BM.
+- Setup Ad Accounts
+  - At least one person has been authorized to run ads.
+  - Each ad account needs an associated payment method.
+  - Ad account access can be shared both internally and externally.
+  - Business Manager should be owned by a party.

 ### Access
 - There are `people` (employee/admin), `partner`, and `system user` three types of users in BM.